 Chevy Chase Village is a very small town located in the state of Maryland.
 With a population of 2,027 people and just one neighborhood, Chevy Chase Village is the 196th largest community in Maryland.
-Much of the housing stock in Chevy Chase Village was built prior to World War II, making it one of the older and more historic towns in the country.
+Chevy Chase Village has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Chevy Chase Village home prices are not only among the most expensive in Maryland, but Chevy Chase Village real estate also consistently ranks among the most expensive in America.